spaceman-dev/GFG-Must-Do-Coding-Questions/Graph/README.md

         so starting from 0, it will go to 1 then 2 then 3.After this 2 to 4, thus bfs will be
         0 1 2 3 4.

+## 3. Detect Cycle in an undirected Graph:
+    Given an undirected graph with V vertices and E edges, check whether it contains any cycle or not.
+    Example 1:
+    Input:
+    Output: 1
+    Explanation: 1->2->3->4->1 is a cycle.